giacomogroppi/writernote-qt/README.md

 - Compile for IOS and mac
 - Ask for classic confinement snapcraft
 - Load file from pdf
+- Change the color from an array of three ints to unsigned char, and create the module to read the last version

 ## Known bugs:
 - Rubber [partial]